glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 0.0 & 0.0 & 0.0 & 0.0 & 1.0
 \end{pmatrix}
 {% endkatex %}

+This system of equations is solved using the least squares method provided by the `numpy` linear algebra library.
+This library requires the use of the transpose of the above equation.
+The first line below computes this transpose using equation {% katex %}(14){% endkatex %}.

 ```shell
 In [18]: E = numpy.concatenate((p.T - numpy.eye(4), [numpy.ones(4)]))